James-Mc1ntyre/DeepLearningProject/README.md

 <h2 align="center" > Methods </h2>

-<h3 align="center" > Pre-train network </h3>
+<h3 align="center" > Pre-train network for transfer learning</h3>
-Following the steps outlined in https://github.com/Kubasinska/MI-EEG-1D-CNN, we train the Convolutional Neural Network with ROI-b (Central electrodes).
+Following the steps outlined in https://github.com/Kubasinska/MI-EEG-1D-CNN, we train the CNN with ROI-b (Central electrodes).
 We train with this ROI as this is where the features for motor imagery most strongly appear on the scalp.
-We also use this ROI for testing with the online dataset.
+We also use this ROI for testing with the online competition dataset.
 The weights for this trained classifier are saved in the models/roi_b folder.

-<h3 align="center" > Pre-process data </h3>

-The data was already pre-processed by John (filtering and epochs created), however, some preprocessing was also done in preprocessing.py.
-This includes Common Average Referencing, trimming the epochs to 4 seconds, resampling the data and organizing it into an ideal format

 <h3 align="center" > Jupyter notebook experiments </h3>